-- 6.1 Demonstrate risk optimisation and responses to risk. - 6.1.1 Explain how to optimise an objective, possibly subject to constraints.

-- 6.1.2 Demonstrate risk optimisation and responses to risk using illustrative examples. - 6.1.3 Analyse the risk and return trade-offs that result from changes in the organisation's risk profile. - 6.2 Recommend approaches, which balance benefits against inherent costs, that can be used to manage an organisation's overall risk profile. - 6.2.1 Describe how to reduce risk by transferring it. - 6.2.2 Describe how to reduce risk without transferring it. - 6.2.3 Analyse the residual risks and new risks arising following risk mitigation actions. - 6.2.4 Explain how an organisation's ability to manage risk is affected by regulatory, capacity and cost constraints. - 6.3 Demonstrate strategies for the management of market risk. - 6.3.1 Recommend strategies for the reduction of market risk using financial derivatives. - 6.3.2 Demonstrate an awareness of the practical issues related to market risk hedging, including dynamic hedging. - 6.4 Demonstrate the use of tools and techniques for identifying and managing credit and counterparty risk. - 6.5 Demonstrate possible strategies for the management of operational, liquidity, insurance and other key risks.
+- 6.1 Demonstrate risk optimisation and responses to risk. - 6.1.1 Explain how to optimise an objective, possibly subject to constraints. - 6.1.2 Demonstrate risk optimisation and responses to risk using illustrative examples. - 6.1.3 Analyse the risk and return trade-offs that result from changes in the organisation's risk profile. - 6.2 Recommend approaches which balance benefits against inherent costs that can be used to manage an organisation's overall risk profile. - 6.2.1 Describe how to reduce risk by transferring it. - 6.2.2 Describe how to reduce risk without transferring it. - 6.2.3 Analyse the residual risks and new risks arising following risk mitigation actions. - 6.2.4 Explain how an organisation's ability to manage risk is affected by regulatory, capacity and cost constraints. - 6.2.5 Explain how an organisation will choose to accept certain risks and the controls it might adopt for these retained and residual risks. - 6.3 Demonstrate strategies for the management of market risk. - 6.3.1 Recommend strategies for the reduction of market risk using financial derivatives. - 6.3.2 Demonstrate an awareness of the practical issues related to market risk hedging, including dynamic hedging. - 6.4 Demonstrate the use of tools and techniques for identifying and managing credit and counterparty risk. - 6.5 Demonstrate possible strategies for the management of operational, liquidity, insurance and other key risks.